dgiunchi/ubiq.genie4storytelling/Server/samples/apps/storytelling/README.md

     node app.js
     ```

-4. Launch Unity and navigate to the `Unity/Assets/Samples/Ubiq-Genie/TextureGeneration` directory.
-Open the `TextureGeneration.unity` scene.
+4. Launch Unity and navigate to the `Unity/Assets/Samples/Ubiq-Genie/StoryTelling3D` directory.
+Open the `StoryTelling3D.unity` scene.
 5. Ensure the `Room Client` under the `Network Scene` object has the correct IP address and port for the server.
 If the server is running on the same machine as the Unity Editor, the IP address should be `localhost`.
 6. In the Unity Editor, press the `Play` button to launch the application.
 7. Press and hold the space bar on desktop or use the grip button in VR to record a voice command, releasing it to stop the recording.